Girl Ultra

-Mariana de Miguel, (born 1995) better known as Girl Ultra, is an R&B artist from Mexico City.
+Mariana de Miguel, (born 1996) better known as Girl Ultra, is a Mexican R&B artist.
 She signed to Mexican label Finesse Records in 2016 and released her debut EP, Boys, in 2017.
 Boys includes a Spanish language cover of Daniel Caesar track "Get You".
 She released her second EP, Adiós, in 2018.

-Early life and influences
+Early life and Artistry

 Mariana 'Nan' de Miguel was born and raised in Mexico City.
 She was part of a disco band called Affer in high school.
 Her influences included music by Beyoncé and Destiny's Child.

-Collaboration with Cuco

 In 2019 Girl Ultra collaborated with Cuco on a bilingual song in English and Spanish called Damelove, recorded in Los Angeles.

+She has also notably collaborated with Little Jesus for her 2022 song "Punk" which samples Gwen Stefani's Bubble Pop Electric.